SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_implement.rst

 .. figure:: /pic/chapter05_section01_minkdiff.png
    :alt: approximation
-   :width: 60 %
+   :width: 40 %

    The geometric difference of ellipsoids.

-Figure :num:`#minkdiffpic` shows the geometric difference of ellipsoids.
+:num:`Figure #minkdiffpic` shows the geometric difference of ellipsoids.

 Similar to minksum, minkdiff is there for visualization purpose.
 It works only for dimensions :math:`1`, :math:`2` and :math:`3`, and for